tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

     - `countDown()` method to decrement the counter
     - `await()` method that causes the current thread to wait until the latch has counted down to zero unless the thread is interrupted.
     ![latch use](../../../../../../res/lab03/latch-seq.png)
-  - Used to ensure that certain activities do not proceed until other one-time activity complete.
+  - Used to ensure that certain activity does not proceed until another one-time activity has been completed.
 Main examples:
     - ensuring a computation does not proceed until the resources it needs have been initialized
     - ensuring that a service does not start until other services on which it depends have started
     - waiting for all parties involved in an activity (e.g: players in a multiplayer game) to be ready to proceed